Touffy/client-zip/README.md

 In the case of `predictLength`, you can even save the return value and pass it later to `downloadZip` as the `length` option, instead of repeating the `metadata`.

 ## Filename encoding

+(tl;dr: set `buffersAreUTF8: true` in the *options* argument)

- In ZIP archives *language encoding flag* can be used to indicate that a filename is encoded in UTF-8. `client-zip` encodes filenames in UTF-8 and sets this flag by default.
-Some ZIP archive programs (e.g. build-in ZIP archive viewer in Windows) might not decode filenames correctly if this flag is off.
-However, you can turn off the *language encoding flag* feature by setting `useLanguageEncodingFlag` to `false` in the *options* if needed.
+In ZIP archives, the *language encoding flag* indicates that a filename is encoded in UTF-8.
+Some ZIP archive programs (e.g. build-in ZIP archive viewer in Windows) might not decode UTF-8 filenames correctly if this flag is off.

- If a filename type is `Uint8Array` then the flag is off for that file regardless of the value of `useLanguageEncodingFlag` since the encoding of the filename might not be UTF-8.
+`client-zip` always encodes **string** filenames (including filenames extracted from URLs) as UTF-8 and sets this flag for the related entries.
+However, `downloadZip`'s *options* include a `buffersAreUTF8` setting, affecting filenames that you supply as an **ArrayBuffer** (or ArrayView).

+By default (when `buffersAreUTF8` is not set or `undefined`), each ArrayBuffer filename will be tested, and flagged only if it is valid UTF-8.
+It is a safe default, but a little inefficient because UTF-8 is the only thing you can get in most contexts anyway.
+So you may tell client-zip to skip the test by setting `buffersAreUTF8: true` ; ArrayBuffers will *always* be flagged as UTF-8 without checking.

+<small>If you happen to get your filenames from a dusty API reading from an antique filesystem with non-ASCII filenames encoded in some retro 8-bit encoding and you want to keep them that way in the ZIP archive, you may set `buffersAreUTF8: false` ; ArrayBuffer filenames will *never* be flagged as UTF-8.
+Please beware that the stored filenames will extract correctly only with a ZIP program using the same system encoding as the source.</small>

 # Benchmarks

 *updated in may 2023*